Florida Qualified Income Trust FAQs

 8. What happens to the income I deposit in the Qualified Income Trust account?

-If there is money left in the QIT upon the death of the Medicaid beneficiary, it is paid to the State of Florida, up to an amount equal to the total medical assistance paid on your behalf by the State.
+The income you have in and out of the qualified income trust is used to calculate your patient responsibility.
+If you do have a patient responsibility, you are responsible for paying that amount.
+If there is money left in the QIT upon the death of the Medicaid beneficiary, it is paid to the State, up to an amount equal to the total medical assistance paid on your behalf by the state.

 Prepare My Florida Qualified Income Trust Right Here, Right Now - Click Here9.
-How do I pay the funds remaining in the QIT to the State?
+How do I pay funds remaining in the QIT to the State?

 PO Box 12188